Dates and Times

 Take advantage of our double-bill ticket offer, and book two different shows on the same night for just £16, or make the most of our Season Pass and book tickets for three different shows to receive a 10% discount.
 Simply add the tickets for the shows into your basket and we’ll do the rest.

-Presented by Sarah Sigal and Fluff Productions
+Presented by Sarah Sigal, Fluff Productions and The Machine

 There has been no English lady here.